Selling, Scrapping, Donating Car

 In the case of motorcycles or tri-motorcycles entering Mexico by their own momentum and having foreign plates they must apply for a temporary import permit (TIP) and comply with al the requirements of a TIP.

-Call 078 to reach the Green Angels who patrol Mexican toll roads.
-They provide mechanical assistance and emergency radio communication; aid in case of accident; advice and route information including maps; services and tourist attractions of the region.
+Call 078 for the Green Angels who patrol Mexican toll roads.
+They provide free mechanical assistance; emergency communication; aid in case of accident; advice and route information including maps; etc.

 In selling a car, scooter, ATV, etc, registered in a state of Mexico, be sure to turn in the license plates.
-If not, later, should you want to register another vehicle in that state, you will be required to pay for every annual registration fee and tenencia if applicable, before you may register another car in that state.
+If not, later, should you want to register another vehicle in that state, you will be required to pay for each annual registration fee and tenencia if applicable, before you may register another car in that state.
 This can amount to thousands of pesos.